 The uncertainty and cost associated with a contested divorce that goes to trial can be extremely stressful.
 Generally, couples who are divorcing want to move on with their lives as quickly as possible.
 Some want the speed and lower cost associated with an uncontested divorce, but find they just can’t agree on everything up front.
 In the United States, more than 90% of divorce cases settle prior to going to trial – either by one party offering a settlement that the other accepts or through mediation.
 At Waldman, Grossfeld, Appel & Baer, we understand alternative dispute resolution and often facilitate mediation sessions in which both parties and their attorneys meet to discuss any remaining points of dispute.
 Each divorce is unique, and the solutions that work for one couple or family, may not work for another.
 It may take a few sessions for the group to reach a compromise that is acceptable to everyone involved.
 This process requires a little patience and the ability to be on civil terms with your spouse, but it can save you thousands of dollars and enable you to move forward with your life much sooner.

-Waldman, Grossfeld Appel & Bair attorney and partner, Marc Baer has been mediating family law matters for over 20 years.
+Waldman, Grossfeld Appel & Baer attorney and partner, Marc Baer has been mediating family law matters for over 20 years.
 He received training at the Harvard Law School and has been recognized by Thomson Reuters Super Lawyers® as being a leading attorney in the field of Alternative Dispute Resolution (ADR).
 Marc has also been trained in the area of collaborative law, and provides representation for clients who seek to work collaboratively to resolve their cases.
+As a trained and certified Parent Coordinator, Marc also works with parents to reduce the effects conflict on the their child.

 Why Work with the Divorce Attorneys at Waldman, Grossfeld, Appel & Baer?